ghovax/ghovax.github.io/posts/markdown/lens-optimization-pytorch/lens-optimization-pytorch.md

 where $\cos(\theta_1) = -\vec{D}_{inc} \cdot \vec{N}$ and $\cos(\theta_2) = \sqrt{1 - \mu^2 (1 - \cos^2(\theta_1))}$.

 A crucial edge case appears when the term inside this square root becomes negative.
-This occurs when light travels from a denser to a less dense medium at a sufficiently shallow angle—beyond the critical angle $\theta_c = \arcsin(n_2/n_1)$.
+This occurs when light travels from a denser to a less dense medium at a sufficiently shallow angle, beyond the critical angle $\theta_c = \arcsin(n_2/n_1)$.
 For glass ($n \approx 1.5$) to air, $\theta_c \approx 41.8°$.
 Beyond this, Total Internal Reflection (TIR) occurs and the ray never exits the lens.

 ### The Computational Model